 FHA Non-Occupant Co-Borrowers: Guidelines And How They Can Help

-FHA loans are one type of loan that offers borrowers the chance to buy a home with the help of less stringent financial requirements.
-It’s an especially useful choice for young people, students, and families.
+A Federal Housing Administration (FHA) loan offers borrowers the chance to buy a home with the help of less stringent financial requirements.
+It’s an especially useful choice for young people, students and families.
 But if you are struggling to qualify for this loan type, the boost of an FHA non-occupant co-borrower could be exactly what you need to obtain your goal of homeownership.

 Let’s take a closer look at how an FHA non-occupant co-borrower could be the solution you’ve been looking for.